Human Services Associate's Degree

 How Is the Job and Salary Outlook?

-In 2011, the BLS projected that the number of social and human service assistants would increase 23% in the period from 2008-2018.
-This is much faster than the national average for all occupations, in part due to the increase in the average age of the population and the growing demand for mental-health and substance-abuse counseling and treatment.
-As of May 2008, the median annual wages of social and human service assistants was $27,280.
-The bottom ten percent earned less than $17,900, while the top ten percent earned more than $43,510.
+In 2016, the BLS projected that the number of social and human service assistants would increase 11% in the period from 2014-2024.
+This is faster than the national average for all occupations, in part due to the increase in the average age of the population and the growing demand for mental health and substance abuse counseling and treatment.
+As of May 2014, the median annual wages of social and human service assistants was $29,790 and the median hourly wage was $14.32.
+The bottom ten percent earned less than $9.55 per hour, while the top ten percent earned more than $22.85 per hour.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: